jgillick/scrubbr/README.md

   return data;
 });

-// Context is passed to the serializers const context = {
+// Context can be anything you want const context = {
   loggedInUserId: 10,
 };